Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction

 \subsection{Feedback from Participants}

+We asked participants for feedback regarding challenge organization and future organization.
 Participants were generally enthusiastic about being able to participate in the challenge.
 We received positive feedback on our communication via the fastMRI GitHub repository at \url{https://github.com/facebookresearch/fastMRI} and the forum associated with the web site at \url{https://fastmri.org}.
 We also received positive feedback around the challenge's realism in focusing on multi-coil data, as well as the challenge's generalizability initiative in focusing on the Transfer track.

 Still, participants felt the realism could be improved in other areas.
 In particular, the sampling mask used for the challenge used pseudo-regular sampling in order to achieve exact 4X and 8X sampling rates.
 This sampling pattern is not equivalent to the perfectly equidistant sampling pattern used on MRI systems, which give acceleration rates slightly less than the target rate due to the densely-sampled center.
 As a result, challenge models are likely to require further fine-tuning training before application to clinical data.